Indigo Girls: Independent work (2007–present)

 Following their break with Hollywood Records, the Indigo Girls announced their next record would be released independently.
 Poseidon and the Bitter Bug was released on March 24, 2009, from IG Recordings, the Indigo Girls' label, and distributed through Vanguard Records.
 This album is their first fully independent release since 1987's Strange Fire, and their first two-CD set since 1995's live album 1200 Curfews; the first disc has the 10 tracks accompanied by a backing band, and the second includes the same 10 songs with only Ray and Saliers on vocals and acoustic guitars, and an additional track.
 On June 29, 2010 Indigo Girls' second full-length live album, Staring Down the Brilliant Dream, was released on IG Recordings/Vanguard Records.
 This was followed on October 12, 2010 with their first holiday album Holly Happy Days.
 Indigo Girls' thirteenth studio album, Beauty Queen Sister, was released on October 4, 2011, and their fourteenth studio album, One Lost Day, was released on June 2, 2015 (both on IG Recordings/Vanguard Records).

 Beginning in 2017, the Indigo Girls have toured the United States performing their music arranged for symphony orchestra.
-After more than fifty performances, in 2018 they released a live double album entitled Indigo Girls Live with the University of Colorado Symphony Orchestra.
+After more than 50 performances, in 2018 they released a live double album entitled Indigo Girls Live with the University of Colorado Symphony Orchestra.
 In 2020, they followed this with the studio album Look Long.

+In 2025, Indigo Girls appeared in the feature documentary Lilith Fair: Building a Mystery – The Untold Story, which reflects on the legacy of the all-female music festival.

-Songwriting
+Songwriting and influences

+Ray and Saliers do not ordinarily collaborate in writing songs.
+Saliers described herself as "a lyric person. [...]
+I’ve always respected Joni Mitchell and Bob Dylan".
+Saliers said: "Amy is much more a combination of music and lyrics.
+She really likes alternative rock a lot, and she likes the feel of certain kinds of music as well as the lyrics.
+Amy is more stream-of-consciousness.
+She doesn’t censor herself at all; she just channels it through herself, so in her lyrics, she has tons of different kinds of images, sensual images, things of the earth, that connection to nature.
+Mine is a much more singer-songwriter intellectual narrative style.
+I take an idea and try to really pinpoint it, make it as clear as possible".